 By the 1970s, when I started listening, there were scores of nations on the radio dial broadcasting news and propaganda to the globe, especially propaganda — this was during the Cold War, after all.
 The US’s shortwave service is the Voice of America.
 But we also operated Radio Free Europe and Radio Liberty, which aimed transmissions and programs specifically towards Eastern Bloc nations.
 To counter this, the Soviet Union had Radio Moscow and Radio Peace and Progress.
 Trippy stuff.
 More objective news could be found from BBC World Service or Radio Australia.

 But my main station was from the country that helped start it all.
 Radio Nederland Wereldomroep, or Radio Netherlands Worldwide, used to have a Sunday program called “The Happy Station.”
 It was started in 1928 by an Edward Startz, who worked for the aforementioned PCJ.
 It was a variety show with music and chatter, programs about Mr. Startz’s travels, listener letters, etc. The show came to an end during the Second World War.
 After the war, in 1947, Radio Netherlands was founded and Mr. Startz was invited back to continue The Happy Station, which he did until his retirement at the end of 1969.
 A new young fella by the name of Tom Meijer took over.
 That’s who was doing the show when I started to listen to it.
 I liked Tom.
 He was fun and quirky and could spin yarn after yarn for as long as the broadcast lasted whether it be an hour or two hours.
 He retired in 1992 and the show itself was retired by Radio Netherlands a few years later.
-(Happy Station was recently been revived, with Radio Netherlands’ blessings, by Keith Perron who’s based in Taiwan.
+(Happy Station was revived, with Radio Netherlands’ blessings, by Keith Perron who’s based in Taiwan.
 He ended the show in 2020.)

 One of the shows broadcasted in my early days of listening was a recipe show, featuring Dutch delicacies.
 I can’t remember all of the dishes, but one has remained a standard for the past 33 years: Honey Cake.
 I wrote to the station and they gladly sent the recipe along.
 I excitedly asked my mom permission to bake it, and she said “Of course!” and gathered all the ingredients for me: honey, sugar, flour, cinnamon, nutmeg, ginger, eggs, coffee.
 The only ingredient she didn’t allow was cloves.
 She hated cloves.
 She said it reminded her of the toothache medicine she had to take as a child.
 So we ditched the cloves.
 Otherwise, I made the recipe as proscribed and out came a yummy coffee cake like treat.
 Apparently the Dutch eat honey cake as a coffee cake year round, but I got into the habit of making it for Christmas.
 That’s when I made the first, for Christmas 1977.
 I was 12.
 Everyone loved it.